-Learn how to configure your existing Jira Software Cloud site to suit your agile development processes.
+Learn how to configure your Jira Software Cloud company-managed projects to suit your agile development processes.

 Learn how to create, search, and work with issues in software projects, manage your profile, and more.

-Learn how to get started, enable features, and manage and administer next-gen projects.
+Learn how to get started, enable features, and manage and administer team-managed projects.

-Board filter exceeds issue or epic limit
+Board filter exceeds issue limits

 To only display issues created within the last year:

-Select Issues and filters > Advanced search.
+From your project, select Issues and filters > Advanced search.

-Manage corrupt issues
+Your roadmap contains corrupt issues